Akuli/python-tutorial/basics/answers.md

         `print('You entered:', something)`.

 2. The broken code has mostly the same issues as exercise 1.
-Here are the problems that excercise 1 doesn't have:
+Here are the problems that exercise 1 doesn't have:

     - The if-elif-else has a blank line at a confusing place.
 Delete it.
     - After deleting the code, it looks quite dense.
 Add a new blank